 Over 80-85% of Noadswood premises are accessible to wheelchair users.
 In the main building a lift is situated.
 Electronic doors are being systematically updated to allow ease of access.

 The school publishes an Accessibility Plan every 3 years (click here to view).

 The Head and Governing Body are confident that every student with additional educational needs, who is currently on role at Noadswood, will be provided with an educational support package designed to cater for their individual educational requirements.

 The Governing Body are informed of any changes of policy that may affect the education of students with additional educational needs, and in what way.
 The school will respond to those changes.
 If you have any queries please contact the school.

 The Role of Learning Support Assistants at Noadswood

-We have 17 LSAs at Noadswood who work with our SEND students and pupil premium students.
+We have are large LSA team at Noadswood who work with our SEND students and pupil premium students.
 LSAs have high expectations of all students and use their skill and knowledge to enable all students to have access to the learning objective in lessons.
 Teaching staff plan their lessons to make effective use of LSAs.
 A contract is drawn up between the teacher and the LSA to ensure that their impact in the lesson is significantly contributing to the learning and achievement in the classroom.

 All LSAs are trained to deliver additional literacy support using a variety of programmes.
 These interventions take place 2 or 3 times weekly in tutor time.